DENVER — Health officials say the first human case of West Nile virus in Colorado this year has been diagnosed in Mesa County.

 Initial human symptoms can include fever, headache, nausea, vomiting, muscle aches, weakness and rash.
-More severe symptoms can include stupor, disorientation, coma, tremors, vision loss, paralysis and even death.
+More severe symptoms can include stupor, disorientation, coma, tremors, vision loss and paralysis.